skylermedia/Simple-Crypto/README.markdown

 # 🚀 Simple-Crypto

-Simple-Crypto is a user-friendly iOS application built with Swift that allows you to easily search for cryptocurrencies and manage your portfolio.
-With a clean interface and straightforward functionality, it's perfect for both beginners and experienced crypto enthusiasts!
+Simple-Crypto is a user-friendly iOS application built with Swift that allows you to easily search for cryptocurrencies and manage your portfolio!
+P.S. - I'm working on a better name!!

 ## ✨ Features

 - 🔍 **Easy Cryptocurrency Searching:** Quickly find information on various cryptocurrencies.
-- 📊 **Portfolio Management:** Add and track your cryptocurrency investments with ease.
+- 📊 **Portfolio Management:** It's very easy to add even complex portfolios to Simple-Crypto
-- 🖥️ **Intuitive Interface:** A clean and simple design for a seamless user experience.
+- 🖥️ **Intuitive Interface:** This app is honestly beautiful.

-## 🎮 Usage

-To use Simple-Crypto, you need to build and run the app using Xcode.
-Follow the steps below:

-1. **Build and Run the App:**
-   - Follow the instructions in the "Building From Source" section to run the app on your iOS device or simulator.

-2. **Search for Cryptocurrencies:**
-   - Once the app is running, use the search bar to find information on specific cryptocurrencies.

-3. **Manage Your Portfolio:**
-   - Add cryptocurrencies to your portfolio to track their performance.

 ## 🛠️ Prerequisites

 To run or build Simple-Crypto, you'll need:

-- 🍎 **macOS:** Required for Xcode.
+- 🍎 **macOS:** Required for Xcode
-- 🛠️ **Xcode:** Download from the Mac App Store.
+- 🛠️ **Xcode:** Download from the Mac App Store
-- 📱 **iOS Device or Simulator:** To run the app.
-- 🌐 **Git:** To clone the repository.
+- 🌐 **Git:** To clone the repository

-## 📥 Building From Source
+## 📥 Building Simple-Crypto

 1. **Clone the Repository:**